-- 3.1 Analytical Performance of an IVD Medical Device: The ability of an IVD medical device to detect or measure a particular analyte.
-(GHTF/SG5/N6:2012) - 3.2 Catalog Number: The value given by the manufacturer to identify the specific medical device as it relates to its form/fit, function and process (i.e., manufacturing processes requiring differentiation for the end user).
-(Adapted from IMDRF/RPS WG/N19:2016) - 3.3 Conformity Assessment Body (CAB): A body other than a Regulatory Authority engaged in determining whether the relevant requirements in technical regulations or standards are fulfilled.
-(IMDRF/GRRP WG/N40:2017) - 3.4 Contraindication: Labelling elements that describe situations, such as patient populations, medical reasons, or clinical conditions, in which the device should not be used because the risk of use clearly outweighs any possible benefit. - 3.5 Clinical Investigation: Any systematic investigation or study in or on one or more human subjects, undertaken to assess the safety and/or performance of a medical device.
+- Analytical Performance of an IVD Medical Device: The ability of an IVD medical device to detect or measure a particular analyte.
+(GHTF/SG5/N6:2012) - 3.2.
+Catalog Number: The value given by the manufacturer to identify the specific medical device as it relates to its form/fit, function and process (i.e., manufacturing processes requiring differentiation for the end user).
+(Modified from IMDRF/RPS WG/N19:2016) - 3.3.
+Conformity Assessment Body (CAB): A body other than a Regulatory Authority engaged in determining whether the relevant requirements in technical regulations or standards are fulfilled.
+(IMDRF/GRRP WG/N40:2024) - 3.4.
+Contraindication: Labeling elements that describe situations, such as patient populations, medical reasons, or clinical conditions, in which the device should not be used because the risk of use clearly outweighs any possible benefit. - 3.5.
+Clinical Investigation: Any systematic investigation or study in or on one or more human subjects, undertaken to assess the safety and/or performance of a medical device.
 This term is synonymous with 'clinical trial' and 'clinical study'.
-(GHTF/ SG5/N1R8:2007) - 3.6 Clinical Performance: The ability of a medical device to achieve its intended purpose as claimed by the manufacturer.
-(GHTF/SG5/N1R8:2007) - 3.7 Clinical Performance of an IVD Medical Device: The ability of an IVD medical device to yield results that are correlated with a particular clinical condition/physiological state in accordance with target population and intended user.
-(Adapted from GHTF/SG5/N6:2012) - NOTE: Clinical performance can include but is not necessarily limited to diagnostic sensitivity and diagnostic specificity based on the known clinical/physiological state of the individual, and negative and positive predictive values based on the prevalence of the disease. - 3.8 Electronic Labelling: Any form of labelling content provided in an electronically accessible form supplied by the manufacturer related to a medical device or IVD medical device. - 3.9 Expected Lifetime/Expected Service Life: Time-period specified by the manufacturer during which the medical device or IVD medical device is expected to maintain safe and effective use.
+(GHTF/SG5/N1R8:2007) - 3.6.
+Clinical Performance: The ability of a medical device to achieve its intended purpose as claimed by the manufacturer.
+(GHTF/SG5/N1R8:2007) - 3.7.
+Clinical Performance of an IVD Medical Device: The ability of an IVD medical device to yield results that are correlated with a particular clinical condition/physiological state in accordance with target population and intended user.
+(Modified from GHTF/SG5/N6:2012) - NOTE: Clinical performance can include but is not necessarily limited to diagnostic sensitivity and diagnostic specificity based on the known clinical/physiological state of the individual, and negative and positive predictive values based on the prevalence of the disease. - 3.8.
+Electronic Labeling: Any form of labeling content provided in an electronically accessible form supplied by the manufacturer related to a medical device or IVD medical device. - 3.9.
+Expected Lifetime/Expected Service Life: Time-period specified by the manufacturer during which the medical device or IVD medical device is expected to maintain safe and effective use. - NOTE 1: The expected lifetime can be determined by stability or by other methods. - NOTE 2: Maintenance, repairs, or upgrades (e.g. safety or cybersecurity modifications) can be necessary during the expected lifetime.